Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 ## Pacing

 SRT uses ACK - ACKACK packet pair to measure RTT on the link, track latency and clock drift.
-It also uses packet pair probing to estimate connection bandwidth.
+It also uses packet pair probing to estimate connection bandwidth, although in live configuration it has only an informative use.

 Buffering and pacing SRT packet by QUIC SHOULD be done with awareness that these mechanisms of SRT would be interfered.